Types of Wasps

 A large black wasp with white stripes and red marking, they are widespread.
 They dig nests in the ground, aerating the soil and acting as pollinators.
 They feed mostly on cicadas and have little fear of humans.

-Red and orange wasps are known as red wasps.
-Their red-brown color gives them their name.
+Red and orange wasps are both known as red wasps.
 They are a form of paper wasps that build huge nests.
 They will aggressively defend it if they feel threatened.
 Mahogany wasps, which are pollinators and caterpillar eaters, are often mistaken for the red wasp.

-While different species have different coloration, most are metallic black-blue.
+While different species have varying coloration, most spider wasps are metallic black-blue.
 They have long, spindly legs.
 They hunt spiders and lay their eggs on them.
 The spider survives until devoured by the larvae.
-As you might expect from a wasp that kills spiders, they have a painful, venomous sting, rated second highest of all insect stings.
+As you might expect from a wasp that kills spiders, they have a painful, venomous sting, rated second-highest of all insect stings.

 When people say giant wasp, they may refer to a giant wood wasp (below), Asian giant hornets (which attack birds), or the recently discovered species of South American wasps with oddly shaped giant stingers.
-The latter two may be found in the US but are rare and call for immediate removal.
+The latter two may be found in the United States, but are rare, and call for immediate removal.

-From the giant wood wasp to the Horntail, these wasp species lay eggs in rotting wood.
-Usually, this is decaying trees, but it can also be felled trees turned into lumber.
+From the giant wood wasp to the horntail, these wasp species lay eggs in rotting wood.
+Usually, they prefer decaying trees, but will also nest in felled trees turned into lumber.
 Larvae take two to three years to develop before bursting free.
-They can damage new homes this way.
-They may also get inside in firewood.
+They damage new construction homes and may also get inside firewood.
 The giant wood wasp has found a home in Colorado as an invasive species.
-They are best eliminated and avoided.
+They are best avoided and eliminated.

 Professional Wasp Control and Removal

-No matter which of the types of wasps you have, contact Croach® for expert removal and prevention.
+No matter which of the types of wasps you have, Croach® pest control technicians are experienced and thorough in both the removal process and ongoing prevention.

 A Croach® licensed pest control technician will perform a thorough inspection of your property and discuss potential problems.
 A customized plan for extermination and ongoing management is presented.
 Then your home’s interior and exterior are treated to begin pest control services.